Backwash (The Wire): Plot

-Nick sets himself up as a supplier to Frog and gives Ziggy his share of the first drug profits.
+Nick sets himself up as a supplier to Frog and gives Ziggy his share of their first drug profits.
 Frank attends a seminar on robotic dock technology and is appalled when he realizes the automated systems threaten to make stevedores obsolete.
 He pleads with Nat to let him extend his term as union treasurer for another year.
-Frank also confronts the union's lobbyist, Bruce DiBiago, and expresses his frustration that his lobbying efforts have failed to make political headway.
-Frank rants about his family's lack of a financially secure future and demands that Bruce work the politicians harder to get the canal dredged.
+Frank also confronts the union's lobbyist, Bruce DiBiago, and expresses frustration that his efforts have failed to make political headway.
+Frank demands that Bruce work the politicians harder to get the canal dredged.
 After a stevedore named New Charles suffers a severe leg injury on the job, Frank delivers an envelope stuffed with cash to his family.
 Nat pointedly asks where the money comes from.
 Refusing to answer, Frank walks away.

-Bodie buys a floral arrangement for D'Angelo's funeral and orders it to look like the tower he controlled before his demotion.
+Bodie buys a floral arrangement for D'Angelo's funeral and orders it to resemble the tower he controlled before his demotion.
 Stringer visits Brianna's house for D'Angelo's wake and finds her inconsolable.
 In prison, Avon and Wee-Bey discuss D'Angelo's "suicide," unaware that Stringer engineered the murder.
 Despite being despondent, Avon musters enough anger to dismiss D'Angelo as weak for killing himself.
 After the funeral, Joe approaches Stringer to discuss sharing his supply for a share in the Barksdales' territory.
 Stringer pragmatically agrees to present the idea to Avon during his next visit.
 When he does so, Avon angrily dismisses it out of hand.

 Production

-Title reference

-The title is a literary reference to the concept that D'Angelo discusses in the prison book club in "All Prologue".

-One of several definitions for "backwash" is "a condition, usually undesirable, that continues long after the event which caused it".